 First of all, as a business owner, you are probably aware that contract law, especially in California, can be tricky at best.
 Even the terms and conditions you agree to with your cell phone provider are more complex than most people can comprehend.
 While we hit “approve” on those almost without thought, selling your business is a much bigger deal.

 Think about it.
 Selling your business is perhaps the most significant financial event you will have in your life, and it is for most business owners.
-You want to make sure everything is done correctly in every area possible, and while a business broker may know the law, a contract attorney should be part of your team to double-check any contract before you sign.
+You want to ensure everything is done correctly in every area possible, and therefore, a contract attorney should be part of your team to double-check any contract before you sign.

 Taxes and Liability

-One of the biggest areas of dispute between buyers and sellers and a frequent deal killer is the issue of taxes and liability.
-Both parties want little or no tax liability, especially sellers, as they are looking to exit their business, and often retire and leave business life behind.
+One of the most significant areas of dispute between buyers and sellers and a frequent deal killer is the issue of taxes and liability.
+Both parties want little to no tax liability, especially sellers, as they are looking to exit their business and often retire, leaving business life behind.

-Sellers want the maximum profit as quickly as possible, and in the most common type of sale, an asset sale, they want to be able to depreciate the assets they purchase and have as low tax liability as they can from the start.
+Sellers want to maximize their profit as quickly as possible.
+In the most common type of sale, an asset sale, they aim to be able to depreciate the assets they purchase and have as low a tax liability as possible from the outset.

-Often an attorney is your best resource here.
-They can show how other deals are structured and help come up with a solution that works for everyone involved.
-Just understand as a seller that the buyer will also have an attorney of their own and that often a compromise will be necessary.
+Often, an attorney is your best resource in this situation.
+They can demonstrate how other deals are structured and help devise a solution that works for everyone involved.
+Please understand that, as a seller, the buyer will also have their attorney, and that often a compromise will be necessary.

 That Pesky Landlord

-Another common issue is the negotiation of your lease to allow a takeover by a new buyer, and therefore a new tenant.
-Often a landlord might see a transfer of ownership as an opportunity to renegotiate lease terms, and even raise the rent.
+Another common issue is negotiating your lease to allow for a takeover by a new buyer, thereby creating a new tenant.
+Often, a landlord may view a transfer of ownership as an opportunity to renegotiate lease terms and potentially raise the rent.

-This can turn into a deal-breaker, and so it is often best to negotiate your lease before you even put your business up for sale.
+This can become a deal-breaker; therefore, it is often best to negotiate your lease before even putting your business up for sale.
 An attorney can look at your lease closely and help you determine what terms are a must-have for a buyer.
-This can also show your landlord you are serious, and help leverage your position.
+This can also demonstrate to your landlord that you are serious and help strengthen your position.

-Understand that if your landlord is unwilling to negotiate with you ahead of time, you need to let the buyer know early on.
-That way this doesn’t turn into a deal-breaker later on.
+Understand that if your landlord is unwilling to negotiate with you in advance, you should inform the buyer promptly.
+That way, this doesn’t turn into a deal-breaker later on.

 Licensing and Other Concerns